Closed until Monday, Schedule a callback

 Will a pension lump-sum be taxed?

-The first 25% of any pension lump-sum that you take out will be tax-free.
+The first 25% of any pension lump-sum that you take out will usually be tax-free.
 If you choose to take a series of smaller lump-sums then 25% of each withdrawal will be tax free.
 The rest will be taxed as additional income, and can sometimes cause you to be taxed at a higher rate (up to 45%).

 Can I withdraw my pension?